gest-ist/Ludoteca-GESTCon/README.md

 # Ludoteca-GESTCon
-A manager for the board game library used for GESTCon (2026)
+A manager for the board game library used for GESTCon (2026), making use of Baserow.